chiva/snes2usb/README.rst

 PCB Board
 ---------

-The board files under the ``schematic`` folder have been designed using DipTrace_, but PDF with schematic and gerbers have been exported so there is no need to use the software, unless you want to modify it.
+The board files under the ``schematic`` folder have been designed using DipTrace_.
+PDF with schematic and gerbers have been exported so there is no need to use the software, unless you want to modify them.

-All parts are standard and common, they could be found on eBay at the time of the writing, so no need to buy from specialized distributors with high shipping costs.
+All parts are standard and common, they could be found on eBay at the time of the writing, that way, specialized distributors with high shipping costs can be avoided.

 ============  ========  =============  ========
 Description   Value     Pad            Quantity